-The Darkness of Light Tarot" is a fully illustrated Tarot card deck developed by artist and designer Tony DiMauro.
+The Darkness of Light Tarot is a fully illustrated tarot card deck developed by artist and designer Tony DiMauro.
 It consists of 78 unique cards, designed for historical significance, divination, and collectibility.

-Cards are printed on 350gsm cardstock at standard Tarot Card size: 2.75" x 4.75" (60mm x 120mm) using a professional quality offset press.
+Cards are printed on standard 350gsm cardstock at 2.75" x 4.75" (60mm x 120mm) using a professional offset press.
 Each deck is shipped with a cotton drawstring bag emboldened with a hand-printed double headed wolf icon.
 The deck box is printed on ultra sturdy stock, with a matte finishing to reinforce the construction.

 The deck will be distributed and billed by Wavelength Laboratory, LLC, a company created and run by the artist for publishing and distribution purposes.